-The Board ensures that all the strategic matters listed under 'Role of the Board' are considered and resolved by the Board.
+The Board ensures that all the strategic matters listed under above are considered and resolved by the Board.
 While issues associated with implementing the Company's strategy are generally considered by the Board to be non-strategic in nature and are delegated either to the Manager or the Administrator, the Board considers that there are implementation matters that are significant enough to be of strategic importance to the Company and should be reserved to the Board.